PKU-MARL/DexterousHands/README.md

 ## Introduciton

-This repository contains complex dexterous hand RL environments Bi-DexHands for the NVIDIA Isaac Gym high performance environments.
-Bi-DexHands is a  challenging dexterous hand manipulation environment for multi-agent reinforcement learning.
-We refer to some designs of existing multi-agent and dexterous hand environments, integrate their advantages, expand some new environments and unique features for multi-agent reinforcement learning.
-Our environments focus on the application of multi-agent algorithms to dexterous hand control, which is very challenging in traditional control algorithms.
+This repository contains complex dexterous hands control tasks.
+Bi-DexHands is built in the NVIDIA Isaac Gym with high performance guarantee for training RL algorithms.
+Our environments focus on applying model-free RL/MARL algorithms for dexterous hands manipulation, which is considered as the most challenging task for traditional control methods.

-### Demos
+### Quick Demos

+For more demos please refer to [here](./docs/environments.md).

 <!-- <center class="half">
     <img src="assets/image_folder/0.gif" align="center" width="500"/><img src="assets/image_folder/3.gif" align="center" width="500"/>
 </center> -->